furiouskhan007/vehicle-monitoring/README.md

 # TrafficInsight
 YOLOv8, DeepSort, OpenV and Flask
-FEature ROI selection by mouse click
+Feature ROI selection by mouse click and store the data into CSV file.
+Clicks works in this sequences North, South, East, West

+ID	Type	Entry Point	Exit Point	Entry Time
+10	car	north	        west	      10:31.7

-* Python 3.11.5
+# Python 3.11.5
 ## How to run:
 Step 1:
 clone/download the repository the repository